slt9351/IDS2024F/Quiz/1/README.md

 Every git project should have a .git folder or it is not a git project.

 5. What is the purpose of the .git folder in Git projects?
+.git folder stores the metadata

 6. What does the Linux Bash command cd do?
 (Hint: See the Linux cheatsheet in the lecture notes)